 Plumbers, gasfitters and drainlayers usually earn

-Pay for plumbers, gasfitters and drainlayers depends on experience and where you work.
+Pay for plumbers, gasfitters and drainlayers varies depending on experience and where you work.

-- Apprentice/trainee plumbers, gasfitters and drainlayers usually start on the training or adult minimum wage.
-This increases as they progress through their apprenticeship, gain skills and unit standards, and take on more responsibility.
+- Apprentice/trainee plumbers, gasfitters and drainlayers usually start on the training or adult minimum wage and can earn up to $39 an hour as they gain skills and unit standards.

-- Newly licensed plumbers, gasfitters and drainlayers usually earn $25 an hour.
+- Newly licensed plumbers, gasfitters and drainlayers usually earn $35 to $42 an hour.

 Those running their own business may earn more than this, but their income depends on the success of their business.

 People specialising as drainlayers usually earn a little less than plumbers and gasfitters.

 As well as their wages, plumbers, gasfitters and drainlayers may get other benefits such as tool allowances, vehicle and cell phone use and health insurance.